-Our favorite way to serve Salsa chile de árbol is as an accompaniment to another favorite snack – empanadas!
-So easy to make and perfect together (empanada recipe coming soon).
+Our favorite way to serve Salsa chile de árbol is as an accompaniment to another favorite snack – Chicken Empanadas!
+So easy to make and perfect together.

-Here are some additional related recipes you might enjoy!
+Here are some additional condiment and salsa recipes you might enjoy:

 - Dried Chiles de árbol, rinsed and stems removed*